Reparametrization Invariance and Some of the Key Properties of Physical Systems: The Meaning of and the Role of the Hamiltonian Constraint

 The corresponding quantum picture now is very similar to the proper-time quantization with additional term in the Schr\"odinger like equation:

 Therefore, the amplitude of the original wave function will be modulated now by an additional factor $\varrho(q)$ satisfying:

 This factor, $\varrho(q)=\sqrt{\phi(q)}$, will now become the main part of the wave function if one views the system in the center of mass frame where $p_{1}=0$.
 In general, the normalizability of the wave-function implies positivity of $p_1>0$ as in the previous case of the $p_0$ in the proper-time parametrization.
 However, the directionality is encoded in the sign of the phase factor and whether one is looking at $\psi$ or its complex conjugate $\psi^{*}$.
-Thus, for conserved non-zero momentum $p_1>0$ the normalization becomes $\mathcal{N}^2=p_1$:
+Thus, for conserved non-zero momentum $p_1>0$ the normalization becomes~$\mathcal{N}^2=p_1$:

 However, in the center of mass frame where $p_{1}=0$ this changes the wave-function normalization $\mathcal{N}$ to be related to the details of the quantum fluctuations of $\phi(q)$ since $\delta<<\Delta\rightarrow\infty$ leads to: